holdex/whitepaper/README.md

 - a 5% admin fee for *unwrapping* a Holdex-wrapped token in a Holdex vault.
 - a 3% admin fee for *permissioned exchange* transactions.
 - a 1% admin fee for using *convenience functions*.
-The protocol fees will be collected in `ETH` as the native fee currency and (i) *sent to market-buy HLDX to dsitribute as revenue-sharing* and (ii) *sent to the smart treasury*.
-Both these mechanisms creates buyback pressure by default.
+The protocol fees will be collected in `ETH` as the native fee currency and (i) *sent to market-buy HLDX to distribute as revenue-sharing* and (ii) *sent to the smart treasury*.
+Both these mechanisms create buyback pressure by default.
 The smart treasury is controlled by governance so any use of the treasury funds for payments or direct transfers to say, the development fund, shall be approved by governance.

 The regular operations to be funded by the `development fund` include:
 - running costs of hosting and operating the protocol